 Like the flat table, the pivot table lets us see, for example, that in 2020 our customers in Alaska (AK) have purchased a combined 11 Doohickey products for $867.63.
 But now the pivot table has grouped the rows related to Alaska, and given a subtotal for those Alaskan rows, allowing us to see the answer to our question: Alaskans purchased 103 Doohickeys from 2016–2020, totaling $6,900.43.

 In addition to the group subtotals, the pivot table also includes both row and column grand totals:

 - Row grand total example: the total number of Doohickey orders placed across all states.

 - Column grand total example: the sum of all subtotals in Alaska across all product categories.

 We can navigate the table by collapsing and expanding groups of rows:

-Now, let’s try “pivoting” the table.
-In the bottom left of the screen, we’ll click on Settings, which brings up Pivot Table options.
+Now, let’s try pivoting the table.
+In the bottom left of the screen, we’ll click on Settings.
 To pivot the table, we’ll move fields between the three buckets: rows, columns, and values.